qanon1111/blockchain-download/README.md

 curl $URL1
 curl $URL2

-echo "The Blockchain is now Downloaded.
-Please open the Bytecoin GUI App and allow it up to an hour to officially load up and read the entire blockchain"
+echo "The Blockchain is now Downloaded!" echo "Please open the Bytecoin GUI App and allow it up to an hour to officially load up and read the entire blockchain"
 ```

 ### Mac OSX / Linux: